 Geaux Resilient!
-On Thursday, September 30th and Friday, October 1st, members of McLaren’s Marine Engineering team are speaking at the ASBPA (American Shore & Beach Preservation Association) 2021 National Coastal Conference in New Orleans, Louisiana.
+On Thursday, September 30th and Friday, October 1st, we are speaking at the ASBPA (American Shore & Beach Preservation Association) 2021 National Coastal Conference in New Orleans, Louisiana.

 Advocating for Healthy Coastlines, ASBPA is dedicated to preserving, protecting and enhancing our coasts by merging science and public policy, and this years’ conference “Geaux (french word-play on the verb go) Resilient” will focus on coastal science, policy, and technology.

 Leaders in coastal engineering and resiliency, our marine experts are sharing their knowledge on topics that are changing the landscape of the maritime industry.